-Targeted attacks are an ongoing issue and pose a large risk to your organisation.
+Targeted attacks are an ongoing issue and pose a large risk to your organization.
 What can you do to stay protected?

 Save to Folio

-With targeted attacks showing no signs of slowing down, you need to ensure your organisation is not only implementing the right security, but also following best practices, like network segmentation, analysing network logs, and knowing when it is time to outsource incident response.
-Check out our recommendations for securing your network from targeted attacks and minimising risk today, and in the future.
+With targeted attacks showing no signs of slowing down, you need to ensure your organization is not only implementing the right security, but also following best practices, like network segmentation, analyzing network logs, and knowing when it is time to outsource incident response.
+Check out our recommendations for securing your network from targeted attacks and minimizing risk today, and in the future.

 Securing the network from targeted attacks

-Targeted attacks remain a serious risk to organisations, despite the continued advancement of security technologies.
-Many organisations still fall prey to targeted attacks because of the growing sophistication of tactics and tools cybercriminals use to stealthily breach the network.
+Targeted attacks remain a serious risk to organizations, despite the continued advancement of security technologies.
+Many organizations still fall prey to targeted attacks because of the growing sophistication of tactics and tools cybercriminals use to stealthily breach the network.